Hurricane Oscar (2024): Meteorological history

 On October 10, a tropical wave producing disorganized showers and thunderstorms exited the coast of West Africa.
-Later that day, a broad area of low pressure formed in association with the tropical wave, which the National Hurricane Center (NHC) designated Invest 94L.
 The system became better organized into the next day, as it moved westward through the Cape Verde islands, developing gale-force winds and decreasing pressure, though it remained disorganized and elongated.
 For several days, the low continued across the Atlantic Ocean, where westerly wind shear and dry air stifled the occasional burst of convective activity.
-Shear eventually lowered on October 14–15, though the wave would continue to degrade.
+Wind shear eventually lowered on October 14–15, though the wave would continue to degrade.
 Development was also hampered by the system's fast forward speed – west at 20 mph.
 Additionally, it was battling an unfavorable configuration of the Madden–Julian oscillation.
 Convection eventually began reorganizing on October 16–17, with fluctuations occurring diurnally.
 Investigations on October 17 indicated that the wave still lacked a closed circulation as it approached the Leeward Islands.
 By October 18, the doppler radar in San Juan showed that the disturbance had formed a mid-level vortex.
 Winds also returned to tropical storm strength.
 The environment remained favorable, with low wind shear and dry air concentrating convection.
 At 00:00 UTC on October 19, a closed circulation formed 180 mi north of San Juan.